duplxey/postgres-post/README.md

 $ next dev
 ```

 Open your favorite web browser and navigate to [http://localhost:3000/](http://localhost:3000/).
-If everything goes well you should see the "Back4app rocks!" message.
+You should see the "Back4app rocks!" message if everything goes well.

 #### Views